hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/etzmaleh/login.md

 3. **More Comprehensive Input Types:** Added tests for different input types (integers, `None`) to thoroughly test invalid input scenarios.

-4. **Specific Supplier Data:** The example `test_login_valid_input` now uses a simple supplier string to demonstrate how a supplier object might be used.
+4. **Specific Supplier Data:** The example `test_login_valid_input` now uses a simple supplier string to demonStarte how a supplier object might be used.
 Critically, I've added tests to cover various scenarios with specific types of supplier objects.

 5. **Return Type Verification:** Added a test (`test_login_return_type`) to ensure that the `login` function returns a `bool` value, which is crucial.